4 ways to decrease your shopping cart abandonment rate

 Sometimes, it is a matter of a few dollars that are standing between you and the finalized purchase.

 With Stormly, you can build this kind of AI-based recommendation model with a single click.
-All you need to do is pick the Webshop Template from the platform and run it on your data.
+All you need to do is pick the Webshop Insight from the platform and run it on your data.

 3. Predict user behavior that leads to lower cart abandonment